cessen/tenthash/docs/design_rationale.md

 (I suppose there's also the very slim chance that someone sees TentHash and honestly thinks, "Running this exactly in reverse, including the gibberish initial state, looks like a great way to generate data!"
 But at that point I think it's fair to call it malicious stupidity and categorize the resulting data as non-legitimate.
 Additionally, such a person would only be hurting themselves, since data generated that way would only have an increased chance of colliding with other data generated in the same way, not with other data in general.)

-An additional side benefit of the gibberish initial state is that (aside from the chance of someone placing TentHash's initial state at the start of some data for a legitimate reason) it also makes it overwhelmingly likely that TentHash's mixing function will operate at the higher diffusion level it gets with random inputs (as discussed in the section on rotation constants) throughout the entire hashing process.
-This is not necessary, but it does provide even more quality margin under almost all realistic circumstances, which is nice.
+An additional side benefit of the gibberish initial state is that as long as the data being hashed doesn't start with that same state (which would cancel it out), it makes it overwhelmingly likely that TentHash's mixing function will operate at the higher diffusion level it gets with random inputs even at the very start of the hashing process.
+This is not necessary, but it does provide even more quality margin, which is nice.
+And for effectively all legitimate data, that will be the case.

 ### Incorporating the input length.